The nutrients of the body play an important role in our health. Understanding these nutrients and what they do is essential for a healthy life.

 Our bodies consist of a large variety of organic factors that allow us to function throughout the day, and one of the most important factors is nutrition.
-The body’s nutrients have specific responsibilities and assist in our strength, mobility, recovery, and many other abilities.
+The nutrients of the body have specific responsibilities and assist in our strength, mobility, recovery, and many other abilities.
 Understanding the body’s nutrients and why we have them is important for improving your health and comprehending how the body works.

 What Defines a Nutrient?